-- Possessing a weapon, including possessing a firearm - Using a weapon to cause or to threaten bodily harm to another person - · Committing sexual assault - Trafficking in weapons or in illegal drugs - · Committing robbery - Bullying (if the student has been previously suspended for engaging in Bullying/the student's continuing presence in the school creates an unacceptable risk to the safety of another person) - Violations under the Equity Policy - Giving alcohol to a minor - Any other activity for which a student may be expelled under Board policy. - Physical assault requiring medical attention - A pattern of behaviour injurious to learning - A serious violation of the Code of Conduct - Committing an act of vandalism that causes exdamage to property.
+- 1. possessing a weapon, including possessing a firearm - 2. using a weapon to cause or to threaten bodily harm to another person - 3. committing physical assault on another person that causes bodily harm requiring treatment by a medical practitioner - 4. committing sexual assault - 5. trafficking in weapons or in illegal drugs - 6. committing robbery - 7. bullying (if the student has been previously suspended for engaging in bullying and the student's continuing presence in the school creates an unacceptable risk to the safety of another person) - 8. any activity listed in Ed Act Subsection 306(1) that is motivated by bias, prejudice or hate - giving alcohol or cannabis to a minor any other activity for which a student may be expelled under Board policy.